shsagir/play-area-sync/docs/env-vars.md

 ## ENV vars in modern PHP

-You can access ENV vars from PHP — yeaaah!
+You can access ENV vars from PHP.
 And it is a commonly wide spread best practice to do that.

 ### The .env file